 - The standard one-year warranty is low compares to the Roxicosly or the Kizen.

-- According to customers, it takes forever to charge via the solar panel.
+- It takes long to charge via the solar panel.

-The Kizen LED Camping Lantern is arguably one of the worst solar lanterns for camping on this list.
-It does have some things going for it, like a lifetime warranty and a small size.
+The Kizen LED Lantern has some things going for it, like a lifetime warranty and a small size.
 Yet when compared to any of the best solar lanterns in this review, it just comes up lacking.

-With a 65 lumen output, the Kizen is the worst led camping lantern in terms of brightness.
+With a 65 lumen output, the Kizen is at the bottom of our list of camping lanterns in terms of brightness.
 The LuminAID and MPOWERD have 15 more lumens, and the AGPTEK is more than four times as bright at 240 lumens.
 This will be enough to keep the inside of a ten lit but will be rather dim for a campground where the Roxicosly may be a better choice.

-The battery life isn’t much better, and the Kizen can go a total of 12 hours before its solar lights need a charge.
+The Kizen can go a total of 12 hours before its solar lights need a charge.
 This puts it right alongside the AGPTEK in terms of duration.
 The only solar lantern that lasts even less is the LuminAID if one of its many color settings strains the battery.

-The Kizen led camping lantern comes with the standard charging methods, namely a solar panel and USB port.
+The Kizen LED lantern comes with the standard charging methods, namely a solar panel and USB port.
 The solar panel isn’t anything special and is found on many of the other solar lanterns found on this list.